Loren D. Estleman: Life and work

 Estleman graduated from Eastern Michigan University in 1974 with a BA in English and journalism.
 In 2002, Eastern Michigan University presented him with an honorary doctorate in humane letters.
 He married the mystery writer Deborah Morgan in 1993.
 He writes with a manual typewriter.

-Estleman published his first novel, The Oklahoma Punk in 1976, and published the first of his P.I.
-Amos Walker series, for which he is most famous, in 1980.
+Estleman published his first novel, The Oklahoma Punk, in 1976, and published the first of his P.I.
+Amos Walker series, for which he is best known, in 1980.
 Other series center on Old West marshal Page Murdock and hitman Peter Macklin.
 He has also written a series of novels about the history of crime in Detroit (also the setting of his Walker books), and a more recent series about Valentino, who tracks down lost films, and crimes related to them.
 His non-series works include Bloody Season, a fictional recreation of the gunfight at the O.K.
 Corral, and several novels and stories featuring Sherlock Holmes, as well as contributions to several books on how to write and sell stories and novels.
 Estleman's literary works have been recognized and highlighted by Michigan State University in their Michigan Writers Series.

+Estleman's Amos Walker stories occasionally acknowledge fellow Detroit P.I.
+Ben Perkins, created by Rob Kantner, and Kantner has done the same.